-With the ever-increasing damage caused by climate change and extreme weather, power shortages are becoming more and more common.
+With the ever-increasing damage caused by extreme weather, power shortages are becoming more and more common.
 The lack of power can not only affect your home life but your business life too.

 One thing you can be certain of though is, that if the power goes out, lots of people will not be able to cook or prepare food.
-Ensuring that you can keep the power on in your restaurant and provide, even a limited-service, can make sure that you don’t lose out on days or weeks of income.
+Ensuring that you can keep the power on in your restaurant and provide food service, even a limited service, can make sure that you don’t lose out on days or weeks of income.

 Here are just a few ideas of how you can keep your restaurant running during a storm.

 Having access to a generator that can produce power for your restaurant is essential to keeping your business operating.
 Make sure that you have a reliable generator that is easy to set up, is fuel-efficient, and has a variety of different ports for various appliances.
 This can allow you to fuel various appliances or devices simultaneously.

 More recently there has been a trend to purchase fuelless power generators.
 These are devices that can store power and run any device that requires electricity.
 They are less messy and produce no unpleasant exhaust fumes.
 You can plug it into an outlet directly and can power itself, allowing it to power other things.
 They are charged using solar power and then emit energy to the rest of the outlets.

 This is helpful in numerous ways.
 Obviously, it will allow you to produce your service to the people in a safe and well-lit environment.
 You can produce your usual quality, without the need for compromise.
 You can be easily visible to the local community and be contactable through telephone and online.

 There are numerous options out there so it is worth investigating how many generators you would need, and which are the most reliable.
 You will need these handy tools if you want to remain open during a storm.

 It is always handy to be well prepared and stocked for these situations.
 This can include but is not limited to, having access to clean water, having tinned food available, and having a useable light source.
 No building is ever hampered by having torches and lights powered by rechargeable batteries.